jessonfoo/p001/week_1/7_Cultural_Awareness/readme.md

 When you finish writing your response, save your changes locally.
 Then navigate to your terminal (HINT: If you are using a mac, you can hold down command and tab to navigate to open programs.
 Use arrows or continue clicking tab until you get to the terminal).

-In your terminal, run:

-- `git status` This will show you what changes you made.
-- `git add file_name` This will say you want to add the changes to your stage
-- `git status` Now your file should be added as staged
-- `git commit -m "describe what you changed"` This adds a handy commit message that will describe the exact things you changed.
-It's a great way of tracking what you've done.
-- `git push origin your_branch_name` This will push your file from your local repository to your branch